Juan José Petit: Madrid FC

 The Petit brothers stood out from the rest of the Pilar team, so they joined Madrid in 1914, with Juan specifically on 2 May 1914, in a friendly match against Escorial FC, while the 15-year-old René made his debut for Madrid alongside Juan in a Central Regional Championship match against Sociedad Gimnástica on 15 November 1914, scoring his side's only goal in a 3–1 loss.
 In the very next match on 29 November, the Petits scored all three in Madrid's 3–2 victory over Atlético Madrid, two from René and one from Juan.
 Even though his career was overshadowed by his brother René, who became a star of national football during the following decade, Juan was nonetheless a player of class and finesse, who was a magnificent midfielder, fine and with a phenomenal control of the ball, who formed a lethal left wing with Sotero Aranguren, as they had great understanding in their passes and combinations.
 Petit's first notable match in the capital was a friendly against Benfica in January 1915, scoring twice in an eventual 4–5 loss to the Portuguese.

 During the 1914–15 season, Petit played four of the six regional matches, scoring twice, one against Atlético and the other against Racing de Madrid.
 In the following season, Petit established himself as a regular starter in Madrid's forward line, which also included his brother, Sotero, and Santiago Bernabéu, playing in all six matches of the regional championship, and even though he did not score a single goal this time, he still helped Madrid win the competition in the new format for the first time.
 The play that the Petits offered Real Madrid allowed the Marengue team to take a huge leap in quality, and as a result, Real Madrid was once again fighting for all the titles in play.
-This victory qualified the club to the 1916 Copa del Rey, reaching the semifinals, where Madrid faced FC Barcelona in the first competitive El Clásico in 14 years, with Petit scoring a goal both home and away, which ended in a win and a loss respectively, so he also played in the subsequent two replays, in which Madrid eventually come out on top, thus reaching the final in which he did not play, and without him, Madrid lost 4–0 to Athletic Bilbao.
+This victory qualified the club to the 1916 Copa del Rey, reaching the semifinals, where Madrid faced FC Barcelona in the first competitive El Clásico since 14 years, with Petit scoring a goal both home and away, which ended in a win and a loss respectively, so he also played in the subsequent two replays, in which Madrid eventually come out on top, thus reaching the final in which he did not play, and without him, Madrid lost 4–0 to Athletic Bilbao.